aegif/NemakiWare/README.md

 ----------
 Copyright (c) 2013-2015 aegif.

-NemakiWare is Open Source software and licensed under the `GNU General Public License version 3 or later`.
+NemakiWare is Open Source software and licensed under the `GNU Affero General Public License version 3`.
 You are welcome to change and redistribute it under certain conditions.
 For more information see the `legal/LICENSE` file.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/NemakiWare/NemakiWare/trend.png)](https://bitdeli.com/free "Bitdeli Badge")